hanulpark98/BTC-screening/README.md

-# BTC-screening model
+# BTC-screening model 🏥
 An interpretable biliary tract cancer risk prediction machine learning model for patients with benign biliary tract disease conditions or suspected conditions

-## 1. Required input clinical variables of the BTC-screening model
+## 1. Required input clinical variables of the BTC-screening model ☑
-The following variables are presented in order, each with its required unit for valid input:
+The following variables are presented in order, each with its required unit value:

     1. Regular_daily_activity (hr/day)
     2. Fatty_Liver (present:1, absent:0)